 Active Lives – This survey, which runs 365 days a year, asks people aged 16 and over across England about the sport and physical activities they take part in.
 The first survey was completed between November 2015 and November 2016.
-Future results will be published twice a year.
+Results are published twice a year.

 Active People Survey – the largest survey of sports participation in the world (probably!)
 The survey – which started in 2005 – is made up of interviews from 160,000 people each year and tracks the number of people taking part in sport in England